40 Days & Nights

 “And the glory of God dwelt on Mt.
 Sinai, and the cloud covered it six days, and He called unto Moses on the seventh day from the cloud.
 And the appearance of the glory of God was like a devouring fire at the summit of the mountain in the eyes of the Children of Israel.
 And Moses came in the midst of the cloud, and he ascended the mountain, and it was that Moses was in the mountain 40 days and 40 nights.”

 Let us review the order of Moses’ ascensions on Sinai.
-Moses first received and wrote the Torah, commencing with Genesis and concluding with his present-day, the event of Revelation on Sinai located in Parsha Yisro.
-This means that all of the Torah's historical content subsequent to Sinai (Parshas Yisro) was not yet given to Moses at Sinai.
+Moses first received and wrote the Torah, commencing with Genesis and concluding with the present-day, the event of Revelation on Sinai, parshas Yisro.
+This means that all of the Torah's historical content subsequent to Sinai was not yet given to Moses at Sinai.
 Moses then descends Sinai and informs the Jews of this Torah, which they accept.
 On the 7th of Sivan, Moses ascends Sinai for his first of three 40-day periods on the mountain, to receive the first Tablets.
 On his last day – 17th of Tammuz – Moses learns of the Jews sinning with the Golden Calf.
 He remains there on the mountain that last day, prays for the Jews not to be destroyed, and receives a favorable reply from God.
 But keep in mind that during these 40 days until the Jews sinned, Moses’ abstinence from food was not on account of any sin, since no sin was revealed to him until day 40.
 On this 40th day – the 17th of Tammuz – Moses descends, breaks the first set of Tablets, punishes the wicked Jews, and ascends to pray for the Jews.
-He prays for 40 days and night, until the 29th of Av: although God rescinded His initial decree to kill the nation, the Jews still bore the sin of the Golden Calf which Moses wished to remove during this second 40-day period.
+He prays for 40 days and nights, until the 29th of Av: although God rescinded His initial decree to kill the nation, the Jews still bore the sin of the Golden Calf which Moses wished to remove during this second 40-day period.
 At God’s command to receive a replacement set of Tablets, Moses descends and quarries a new set of sapphire Tablets on which God will inscribe the original 10 Commandments.
-He then ascends for a final 40-day period dwelling on the mountain, and received complete atonement for the Jews on Yom Kippur, forty days after the 29th of Av.
+He then ascends for a third and final 40-day period dwelling on the mountain, and received complete atonement for the Jews on Yom Kippur, forty days after the 29th of Av.
 (Rashi)

 When describing the actual events at Sinai in Exodus, the Torah omits any mention of Moses’ abstinence from food or drink, “…and it was that Moses was in the mountain 40 days and 40 nights.”
 Not a word of his abstinence.
 Why then does Moses tell the Jews about his fasting when he rebukes the Jews in Deuteronomy?
 The Torah is silent about his fast until this point: